onevcat/UniWebView-Docs/docs/release-note/README.md

 #### Fix

-* A issue which causes the non-fullscreen web view position moving in some cases when soft keyboard is showing up.
+* A issue which causes the non full screen web view position moving in some cases when soft keyboard is showing up.

 ### 3.11.0 (27 Mar, 2019)